How To Find Third Angle Of A Triangle

 Method 2: Using Trigonometry (When Sides Are Known)

 When only the lengths of the sides of the triangle are known, we can use trigonometric functions to find the angles.
-This method is more complex and involves the use of sine, cosine, and tangent rules.
+That's why this method is more complex and involves the use of sine, cosine, and tangent rules.
 This method applies to all types of triangles.

 a) The Sine Rule: